wkhere/stackless/Doc/reference/lexical_analysis.rst

 * *Mc* - spacing combining marks
 * *Nd* - decimal numbers
 * *Pc* - connector punctuations
+* *Other_ID_Start* - explicit list of characters in `PropList.txt <http://unicode.org/Public/UNIDATA/PropList.txt>`_ to support backwards compatibility
+* *Other_ID_Continue* - likewise

-All identifiers are converted into the normal form NFC while parsing; comparison of identifiers is based on NFC.
+All identifiers are converted into the normal form NFKC while parsing; comparison of identifiers is based on NFKC.

 A non-normative HTML file listing all valid identifier characters for Unicode 4.1 can be found at